lucidsoftware/lucid-programming-competition-2017/problems/spatial-indexing/description.md

     </tr>
 </table>

-Here are some diagrams of the 2-d tree for the example input.
+Visualizations of the 2-d tree for the example input:

 ![](2d_Tree_Plane.svg)
 ![](2d_Tree_Structure.svg)